UrbanInstitute/emergency-rental-assistance-priority-index/README.md

-# Updated Emergency Rental Assistance Priority (ERAP) Index
+# Emergency Rental Assistance Priority (ERAP) Index 2.0

-This repository contains the data and code necessary to generate the tract level Emergency Rental Assistance Priority Indexes that power this [interactive Urban feature](https://www.urban.org/features/where-prioritize-emergency-rental-assistance-keep-renters-their-homes).
-The final data can also be downloaded from the [project's Data Catalog page](https://datacatalog.urban.org/dataset/rental-assistance-priority-index).
-For additional details on the development of the Index, refer to the project's ***`Technical Report`***.
+This repository contains the data and code necessary to generate the census tract-level Emergency Rental Assistance Priority Index that powers this [interactive Urban feature](https://www.urban.org/data-tools/mapping-neighborhoods-highest-risk-housing-instability-and-homelessness).

+The code for the [front-end interactive feature is available here](https://github.com/UrbanInstitute/mapping-neighborhoods-highest-risk-housing-instability-and-homelessness).
+The final data can be downloaded from the [project's Data Catalog page](https://datacatalog.urban.org/dataset/rental-assistance-priority-index-20).
+For additional details on the development of the Index, refer to the project's [Technical Report](https://www.urban.org/research/publication/emergency-rental-assistance-priority-index-version-2).

-The Emergency Rental Assistance Priority Index is composed of three subindices: the Housing Subindex, the Household Demographics Subindex, and the Income Subindex.
-Each of the subindices contain multiple indicators.
+The ERAP Index 2.0 is composed of three subindices: the Housing Subindex, the Household Demographics Subindex, and the Income Subindex.
+Each of the subindices contains multiple indicators; when combined, they produce an overarching Index score that reflects the tract-level need for emergency rental assistance.
 The indicators and the corresponding data sources are listed below.

 ## Indicators